udacity/RoboND-DeepLearning-Project/README.md

 * python-socketio
 * scikit-image
 * socketIO-client
+* transforms3d

 ## Implement the Segmentation Network
-1. Download the training dataset from [here](https://github.com/udacity/RoboND-DeepLearning-Private/releases), and extract to the project `data` directory.
+1. Download the training dataset from [here](https://github.com/udacity/RoboND-DeepLearning/tree/master/data), and extract to the project `data` directory.
 2. Complete `make_model.py`by following the TODOs in `make_model_template.py`
 3. Complete `data_iterator.py` by following the TODOs in `data_iterator_template.py`
 4. Complete `train.py` by following the TODOs in `train_template.py`
 5. Train the network locally, or on [AWS](docs/aws_setup.md).
-6. Continue to experiement with the training data and network until you attain the score you desire.
+6. Continue to experiment with the training data and network until you attain the score you desire.
 7. Once you are comfortable with performance on the training dataset, see how it performs in live simulation!

 ## Collecting Training Data ##
-A simple training dataset has been provided in the [releases](https://github.com/udacity/RoboND-DeepLearning-Private/releases) section of this repository.
+A simple training dataset has been provided in the [releases](https://github.com/udacity/RoboND-DeepLearning/tree/master/data) section of this repository.
 This dataset will allow you to verify that you're segmentation network is semi-functional.
 However, if you're interested in improving your score, you may be interested in collecting additional training data.
 To do, please see the following steps.

 The data directory is organized as  follows:
 ```